Avergrove/COMP3411-Ass3/src/readme.md

 The project is incomplete, an AI algorithm is required.
 However, a Context class for the AI is implemented.

 Run instructions:
-	- For Windows, Simple run run.bat
+	- For Windows, try executing "run.bat"